aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 - DynamoDB Table
 - Lambda Functions
 - SageMaker Training Jobs
-- Stepfunctions State Machine
+- Step Functions State Machine
 - CDK (bootstrap instructions will be included in the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/open-3drt-0403/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html))

 ### Service limits

 - [Service quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html) - increases can be requested via the AWS Management Console, AWS CLI, or AWS SDKs (see [Accessing Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html#access))

 - (Optional) SageMaker Training Jobs uses a Docker container to run the training.
-This deployment guide has a `Deploy backend container` section that walks through building a custom container image for SageMaker.
+This deployment guide walks through building a custom container image for SageMaker.
 You can optionally build and test this container locally (not running on SageMaker) on a GPU-enabled EC2 instance.
 If you plan to do this, increase the EC2 quota named "Running On-Demand G and VT instances" and/or "Running On-Demand P instances", depending on the instance family you plan to use, to a desired maximum number of vCPUs for running instances of the target family.
-Note, this is vCPUs NOT number of instances like the SageMaker Batch Transform quota.
+Note, this is vCPUs NOT number of instances like the SageMaker Training Jobs quota.

 - Install and configure the AWS CLI (if not using the recommended EC2 deployment below)